DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

       killall runsv svlogd
       killall runsvdir

+Now it is time to add the necessary services for a minimal installation.
+In order to do so:

+- install a client as described in the users' guide.
+Remember to use the same user certificate that you defined as "AdminUser".
+- get a proxy using `dirac-proxy-init -g dirac_admin --no-upload`
+- start the `dirac-admin-sysadmin-cli --host=$your_server_host` and inside install the services "Framework/BundleDelivery", "Framework/ProxyManager" (see instructions on the use of this CLI below)
+- exit the CLI, and simply run `dirac-proxy-init`

 .. _install_additional_server:

 Additional server installation
 ------------------------------

+Additional servers can be installed for redundacy purposes.
+This operation can always be done later, so for now the suggestion is to skip to the next session.

 To add a new server to an already existing DIRAC Installation the procedure is similar to the one above.
 You should perform all the preliminary steps to prepare the host for the installation.
 One additional